 As children enter middle school, though, sitting at such a table may cause more anxiety, especially as social pressures mount.
 “At some schools, there can be a social stigma attached, and children can feel socially isolated or different from their peers,” Dr. Hahn says.
 “At other schools, the child can bring a friend.
 It’s all in the way that schools present it.”

-You may teach your child early on about the dangers of eating a food allergen, but he or she also needs to know how to act in the face of harassment from bullies — especially when parents aren’t around.
+You may teach your child early on about the dangers of eating a food allergen, but they also need to know how to act in the face of harassment from bullies — especially when parents aren’t around.

 Dr. Hahn recommends these five tips for children:

-Sharing these tips allows you to give your child a plan of action so he or she knows the steps to take if a problem develops.
+Sharing these tips allows you to give your child a plan of action so they know the steps to take if a problem develops.
 Getting the issue of food allergy bullying out in the open not only helps empower your child but also helps spread awareness.